 In September 2020, a new Salt Lake City International Airport (SLC) was unveiled to travelers.
 Located just five miles northwest of downtown Salt Lake City, the LEED Gold-certified complex houses one central terminal with two linear concourses.
 The new design features a state-of-the art parking garage; a faster, all-electric baggage system to move large items (think: skis, mountain bikes); 58 restaurants and shops; a 28,000-square-foot Delta Sky Club (we're a Delta hub); 16 security screening lanes with automatic return bins to aid in touchless travel; as well as Utah-themed art installations to inspire your adventure planning.

 Alaska, American, Delta, Frontier, JetBlue, Southwest, United and their affiliates all serve Salt Lake City.

-Travelers arriving at Salt Lake City International Airport have the convenient travel option of TRAX light rail out of Terminal 1.
+Travelers arriving at the Salt Lake City International Airport have the convenient transportation option of TRAX light rail.
 It's a 20-minute ride to City Center.
 There are also taxi, Uber and Lyft services to downtown.

 Commercial air service, charter flights, or aerial connections connect Salt Lake City to other Utah destinations, or make areas of the state more accessible to charter and private aircraft.
 These smaller airlines offer unique experiences often missed by visitors.